Madagascar Food Guide

 Vary amin'anana/Rice with greens

-Vary amin'anana, meaning "rice with greens," is a staple food in Madagascar.
-It typically consists of rice cooked with various leafy greens, such as spinach, amaranth, or cassava leaves.
-The greens are often sautéed with onions, garlic, and ginger before being added to the rice.
-Vary amin'anana is a simple yet nutritious and flavorful dish that is enjoyed throughout the island.
-It can be eaten on its own or as an accompaniment to other dishes.
+Vary amin'anana, "rice with greens," is a staple across Madagascar.
+It's rice cooked with leafy greens such as spinach, amaranth, or cassava leaves, the greens usually sautéed with onions, garlic, and ginger first.
+Plain but nourishing and tasty, it's eaten island-wide, either on its own or alongside other dishes.

 Mofo gasy/Mofo gasy